-In some cases, the water will not flow out at all, even though other plumbing fixtures work just fine and the shutoffs on the plumbing device are opened.
-These problems occur mostly in hot water spouts, or in mixed faucets you will notice that the cold water flows well while the hot water does not flow or flows sporadically.
+In some cases, the water won't flow out at all, even though other plumbing fixtures work just fine and the shutoffs on the plumbing device are opened.
+These problems occur mostly in hot water spouts.
+In mixed faucets, you'll notice that the cold water flows well while the hot water doesn't flow or flows sporadically.

 Air lock occurs in plumbing systems when pockets of air in a pipe trap the water in the pipe, not allowing the water to flow freely through the pipe.
-This problem usually occurs in hot water pipes, since the water pressure from the hot water tank will not force the air blockage out of the way.
+This problem usually occurs in hot water pipes, since the water pressure from the hot water tank won't force the air blockage out of the way.
 Cold water pipes often connect to the water main, making the development of an air lock in cold water pipes less likely.

 Secure the hose's connection to the openings on both spouts using clips or hose clamps.
 Turn on the hot water first, and then turn on the cold water.
 After about 30 seconds have passed, turn off the cold water first and then turn off the hot water.
 Disconnect the hose from the hot water spout and turn the hot water on.
 If the air lock persists, repeat the procedure up to three times.

-For faucets that have both hot and cold water running out of the same spout, you will need to use a longer hose.
-Attach the one end of the hose to the spout opening on the faucet that has the air lock problem, and the attach the other end to your kitchen sink's spout or the cold water spout for your washing machine, since both should have higher water pressure than other faucets in your house.
+For faucets that have both hot and cold water running out of the same spout, you'll need to use a longer hose.
+Attach the one end of the hose to the spout opening on the faucet that has the air lock problem.
+Attach the other end to your kitchen sink's spout or the cold water spout for your washing machine, since both should have higher water pressure than other faucets in your house.

 Run the cold water from the unaffected spout first, and then turn on the hot water for the affected spout.
 Leave them running for 30 seconds and then shut off the cold water before the hot water.
 Contact a plumber if you try this method three times with no results.